gedePakusadewa/6_computer_store_FE/PROGRESS.md

 new feature
 - login as visitor (demo)
   - BE
-    - add new user as visitor so visitor can use all feature without create new account
+    - ~add new user as visitor so visitor can use all feature without create new account~
   - FE
-    - add button login as visitor di login page
+    - ~add button login as visitor di login page~
-    - hide sign up button, admin still can create user by through API
+    - ~hide sign up button, admin still can create user by through API~
 - add update/delete button
   - add update and delete button in profile

 bug
 - BE
   - delete cart issue production
     - check why delete button not working in cart (user1)
-  - url login
+  - url login production
     - when user directly use 6_computer_store_FE/login then it will display 404 but if user use 6_computer_store_FE (without login) then it succeed display login page
 - FE
   - empty text after new search